svc333/overview/whats-new/index.md

 {: #mfa-federated}

 Account owners or users assigned the administrator role for the billing account management service can enable multifcator authentication (MFA) for all users in their account.
 Federated users who use their corporate or enterprise single sign-on ID can now be required to authenticate by using MFA for logging in to {{site.data.keyword.Bluemix_notm}}.
 For more information about this feature enhancement and what you need to know about enabling MFA for your account, see [Introducing MFA for IBM Cloud Users with Federated ID](https://www.ibm.com/blogs/bluemix/2019/03/introducing-mfa-for-ibm-cloud-users-with-federated-id/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon").

+### New appdomain.cloud host name option
+New as of: 31 December 2018
+{: #appdomain}

+A new host name option `*.appdomain.cloud` is available on cloud.ibm.com.

+Previously, the `mybluemix.net` domain was used for hosting apps in various deployment targets, such as {{site.data.keyword.containerlong_notm}} or Cloud Foundry.
+Any apps that you have hosted on `mybluemix.net` are not impacted.

+The subdomain for Cloud Foundry apps is `cf.appdomain.cloud`.
+The subdomain for apps that you deploy to {{site.data.keyword.containerlong_notm}} is `containers.appdomain.cloud`.

+### New Cloud Foundry API endpoints
+New as of: 30 November 2018
+{: #cf-api-endpoints}

+The legacy `api.*.bluemix.net` Cloud Foundry API endpoints are still available for backward compatibility.
+However, you can update scripts and infrastructure automation to use the following new Cloud Foundry API endpoints for your region:

+* api.us-south.cf.cloud.ibm.com (previously api.ng.bluemix.net)
+* api.eu-gb.cf.cloud.ibm.com (previously api.eu-gb.bluemix.net)
+* api.us-east.cf.cloud.ibm.com (previously api.us-east.bluemix.net)
+* api.eu-de.cf.cloud.ibm.com (previously api.eu-de.bluemix.net)
+* api.au-syd.cf.cloud.ibm.com (previously api.au-syd.bluemix.net)

 ### New support experience for {{site.data.keyword.Bluemix_notm}}
 New as of: 30 November 2018